SamyakSS83/techgc/Readme.md

 # Support
 For any mismatch of version , appropriate file can be downloaded from official coppeliasim website(however we have provided most dependencies within our submission)

+# For running instructions  for particular functions refer to INSTRUCTIONS.md